Born in 1964. During the 1990s, He was making films for children, "Pacusi"

 " and "Koji Yamamura: Dreams Through the Right and Left Eyes,".

-He has been selected as the 2 place at 25 top short animated films directors over the last 25 years on 2021at Animac, the International Animation Showcase of Catalonia.
+He has been selected as the 2 place at 25 top short animated films directors over the last 25 years at 2021 at Animac, the International Animation Showcase of Catalonia.

-He won Distinguished Artist Award of 2006 in USA, ALBÍN BRUNOVSKÝ HONORARY MEDAL in Slovakia, Kawakita Prize in Japan, Prize of the Cultural Department of the City of Wiesbaden – Wiesbaden in Germany, Special prize for the contribution of the art of animation in Serbia, Pulcinella Special Award in Italy and Education Award for Fine Arts in Japan.
-He received Medal with Purple Ribbon (the Shiju Hosho) in 2019.
+He won Distinguished Artist Award of 2006 in USA, ALBÍN BRUNOVSKÝ HONORARY MEDAL in Slovakia, Kawakita Prize in Japan, Prize of the Cultural Department of the City of Wiesbaden – Wiesbaden in Germany, Special prize for the contribution of the art of animation in Serbia, Pulcinella Special Award in Italy, Education Award for Fine Arts in Japan and the Prix Klingsor from the Biennial of Animation Bratislava Committee for lifetime achievement.
+He received the Medal with Purple Ribbon (the Shiju Hosho) in 2019.

 From 2021, he will be the director of the Media Department of the Hiroshima Festival.